 - Keep suitcases and large bags in the loft or a cellar with handles tied together so thieves can’t use them for convenience to escape with your property after a domestic burglary.

-- It has been a very worrying year but you can give yourself true peace of mind this Christmas by making sure you have the right level of insurance in place to cover you against domestic burglary.
+- You can get true peace of mind this Christmas by making sure you have the right level of insurance in place to cover you against domestic burglary.
 Adrian Flux is one of the leading specialist home insurance brokers in the UK.
 Our best deals are usually available over the phone so call 0808 167 6729 today.